‘Tis the Season: Tax Preparation Checklist for Small Businesses

 • $0.50 per gasoline gallon equivalent of non-liquid fuels.

-• Work Opportunity Tax Credit – This tax credit is available to all employers who hire individuals who are members of targeted groups who due to physical or mental disabilities, have a hard time finding employment.
+• This tax credit is available to all employers who hire individuals who are members of targeted groups who, due to physical or mental disabilities, have a hard time finding employment.

-• Employee Retention Credit – The ERC is a refundable tax credit on qualified wages and was used to help businesses that experienced government shutdowns or had a reduction in gross receipts.
-This can be claimed by eligible businesses that paid qualified wages from March 13, 2020 to September 30, 2021 (December 31, 2021 for Recovery Startup Businesses).
+• The ERC is a refundable tax credit on qualified wages.
+It is available to businesses that experienced government shutdowns or reduced gross receipts.
+Eligible businesses that paid qualified wages from March 13, 2020, to September 30, 2021 (December 31, 2021, for Recovery Startup Businesses) can claim it.

 Tax Calendar